 As noted above, damage to the vehicles is not reflective of whether the people inside the vehicles were injured in a rear-end crash.
 Particularly with newer vehicles, cars are designed to withstand crashes to some degree, but our bodies are not.
 Sometimes people will walk away without a scratch from crashes totaling their vehicle, and sometimes people will suffer life altering injuries in crashes that caused only minor vehicle damage.

-At Kraft Davies, PLLC, we listen closely to our clients to understand exactly how they have been hurt, and how those injuries have impacted their lives.
+At Kraft Davies Olsson PLLC, we listen closely to our clients to understand exactly how they have been hurt, and how those injuries have impacted their lives.
 No two clients are the same, and a claim cannot be fairly evaluated without taking the time to fully understand an individual’s unique circumstances.
 We have found that the best way to get insurance companies to pay fair value on claims is by showing the human impact of the crash on our clients.

 For more information please see our related pages on What To Do If You Are Injured In a Car Crash, Your Rights After Being Injured In a Car Crash, Motor Vehicle Injuries, and Fatal Car and Truck Accidents.